MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/EU-data-storage-locations.md

 - Files uploaded to OneDrive for Business

-Although data locations may change due to load-balancing needs, Microsoft contractually commits to store core customer data in the above locations for the term of your subscription.
+Although current data storage locations for some services may change to accommodate load-balancing needs, Microsoft contractually commits to store core customer data in the above locations for the term of your subscription.

 ### Where EU data is computed